Multiclass Classification, Information, Divergence, and Surrogate Risk: Risks, information measures, and -divergences

-The forward mapping~\eqref{eqn:inf-representation-full} from loss function $\loss$ to uncertainty measures $U_\prior$ is straightforward, though it is many-to-one.
-Using convex duality and conjugacy arguments (recall the definition~\eqref{eqn:fenchel-conjugate} of the conjugate function), we can show a converse: given any (closed concave) uncertainty function $U$ defined on $\simplex_k$, there exists a loss function $\loss$ such that $U$ has the form~\eqref{eqn:inf-representation-full}. \begin{proposition} For any closed concave uncertainty function $U : \simplex_k \to \extendedRlow$, the loss functions
+The forward mapping~\eqref{eqn:inf-representation-full} from losses $\loss$ to entropy $\entropy_\loss$ is straightforward, though it is many-to-one.
+Using convex duality and conjugacy arguments, we can show an inverse mapping.
+This construction is new, though precursors for proper scoring rules and predictions in the probability simplex exist~\cite[Thm.~2]{GrunwaldDa04, GneitingRa07}; these \emph{characterize} proper scoring rules, but it is not always clear how to generate \emph{convex} losses from these.
+Before stating the proposition, we recall the definition~\eqref{eqn:fenchel-conjugate} of the Fenchel conjugate $f^*(s) = \sup_t \{s^T t - f(t)\}$. \begin{proposition} For any closed concave $\entropy : \simplex_k \to \extendedRlow$, the losses